Nassim Ben Khalifa: Return to Grasshoppers

 On 5 July 2019 it was confirmed by Grasshoppers, that Ben Khalifa had returned to the club on a one-year contract with an option for one further year.

 Espérance de Tunis

 Ben Khalifa joined Espérance de Tunis in his native country in the summer of 2020, but left the team by mutual consent on 24 March 2022.

 Sanfrecce Hiroshima

 Then, on 25 April 2022, he joined Sanfrecce Hiroshima to increase the attacking options of the japanese team, which was struggling with injuries at the time of his arrival.
 He was signed during Michael Skibbe tenure at the japanese club, being it the 3rd time that Nassim and Michael will be working together at the same team, as player and manager, respectively.Then, on 22 October 2022, they got the J League Cup title.

 Avispa Fukuoka

 On 12 January 2024, Ben Khalifa was announced at Avispa Fukuoka.
+His first and only goal for the club was scored in February 2025, in a 2–1 league defeat to Kawasaki Frontale.
+In June 2026, he left the club after his contract expired following the J1 100 Year Vision League, making 21 appearances in two and a half years.